 As much as protein powders for dogs are a beneficial addition to a dog’s diet, it also has its downsides.
 For one, protein powders can prove to be quite expensive, especially when compared to other food types.
 When one looks at the cost factor of a protein supplement, one has to decide at that point if it is really worth the buy.
 Since protein powders are not necessary, many do not see the inherent need in spending the extra money.

 Protein supplements, powders, and shakes are just what they are: protein.
 Therefore, supplementing on just these products alone is not going to do any good for your dog’s overall health.
 It is very unbalanced.
 Basically, it’s only protein and it does not offer much, or any for that matter, vitamins, minerals, and trace elements that the body needs.
 Additionally, there are no fats and carbs that are also part of a healthy overall diet plan.

-A lot of dog owners and breeders will make the mistake in believing that these protein supplements are going to magically do the trick.
+A lot of dog owners and breeders will make the mistake of believing that these protein supplements are going to “magically” do the trick.
 They erroneously believe that the powder will make their dogs as strong and muscular as they would have initially hoped for them to be.

 However, the truth is, that is not always the case.
 Due to this, many dog owners end up cutting some slack on exercising thinking that the powders will do all the work.
 Supplements are meant to assist, not do the entire job.

 Whether a protein supplement for dogs is going to make any difference is determined not only in the type but in the dosage.
 Considering the right dosage for your dog depends on the dog’s body weight.
 A great point to keep in mind is that for every kilogram of body weight, a dog would need two grams of animal protein.
 This is in reference to a high-quality kind of protein.
 This general rule is applied as a daily dosage.
 Obviously, this also depends on the supplement you use and its concentration in protein content per serving as well.